-- How do my customers think about our new feature, and what language do they use to describe it?
+- What do my customers think about our new feature, and what language do they use to describe it?

 - Which types of questions are we best at answering, and which are associated with lower customer satisfaction?

-While a shared email inbox works well in the beginning, it isn’t built to provide customer support at scale.
-The right tool for the job needs the capability to grow with you and help you build those customer relationships no matter how many conversations you’re having.
+While a distribution list or group mailbox may work well for your team when you’re just starting out, these tools simply aren’t built to provide customer support at scale.
+The right tool for the job needs the capability to grow with you and help you build customer relationships no matter how many conversations you’re having.

 A streamlined, transparent workflow through Help Scout empowers teams and scales as a company grows, ensuring that your best customers never slip through the cracks of a shared email account.